Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Two approaches to adaptive Brillouin zone integration

 This approach is incompatible with integration on the IBZ, which is a polygon in 2D and a polytope in 3D.
 Instead, one can carry out adaptive integration on a tree of triangles or tetrahedra, as in Refs.~\cite{henk01} and \cite{assmann16}.
 In 3D, this requires partitioning a polytope with a tetrahedral mesh, specifying a splitting strategy which avoids high-aspect ratio tetrahedra, and building a high-order quadrature rule for arbitrary tetrahedra.
 Refs.~\cite{henk01} and \cite{assmann16} describe meshing and splitting strategies, but use simple, low-order quadrature rules.

 A more fundamental issue limits the performance of TAI for integrals of the form \eqref{eq:bzint}.
 Using the term ``cell'' to refer to squares/cubes/triangles/tetrahedra in a tree-based scheme, we summarize the issue as follows (see the left panel of Fig.~\ref{fig:grids} for an illustration).
 The structure of the integrand necessitates resolving features of width $\eta$ along the $(d-1)$-dimensional level set $\det\paren{\omega-H(\vect{k})} = 0$ on which the integrand of \eqref{eq:bzint} with $\eta = 0^+$ diverges (a curve in 2D and a surface in 3D).
 Thus, any tree-based adaptive scheme refines to cells of diameter $\OO{\eta}$ covering the level set.
-Since the length or area of the level set is of unit magnitude, and dyadic refinement is also needed in its normal direction, the total number of cells is $\OO{\log(\eta^{-1})/\eta^{d-1}}$.
+Since the length or area of the level set is of unit magnitude, and dyadic refinement is also needed in its normal direction, the total number of cells is $\OO{\log(\eta^{-1})/\eta^{d-1}}$ (in general, for a level set of dimension $\wb{d}$, the number of cells is $\OO{\log(\eta^{-1})/\eta^{\wb{d}}}$ regardless of $d$).

 We verify the $\OO{\log(\eta^{-1})/\eta^{d-1}}$ scaling of TAI in Fig.~\ref{fig:taivsiai} for the example shown in Fig.~\ref{fig:grids}.
 For this calculation, we use the simple TAI scheme described at the beginning of this section.
 Although it improves on the $\OO{\eta^{-d}}$ scaling of PTR integration, it is far from optimal, and in practice prevents TAI from accessing the very small $\eta$ regime.